 - All operators and mechanics MUST be trained.
 The owner is responsible for training the users. - Driver's Training should be conducted under the direct supervision of an experienced PermaGreen operator.
 If one is not available, contact PermaGreen for additional assistance. - Trainee must read the Operator's Manual including the Safety Manual prior to starting the engine.
-If the operator or mechanic cannot read English, it is the owner's responsibility to explain the material to the users - The Driver's Training and Operation section provides a step by step outline of what shall be covered during training. - The trainer shall supplement the training procedures provided in the Driver's Training and Operation section with any additional instruction he deems necessary to ensure the safe operation of the Triumph.
-The Trainer should add additional instruction as necessary to provide the Trainee with additional useful information. - The trainer should supplement the presentation of material in the Driver's Training and Operation section with instruction and references to all WARNING messages that appear in the Safety Manual and machine Safety Labels. - At each point where the trainee is to learn a new phase of driving the machine, the trainee MUST be provided adequate practice time to demonstrate the ability to satisfactorily control the machine while starting, stopping, turning, getting on and off, or other task described in that point before proceeding to the next phase. - Initial training should take place on a flat open area free of obstructions with the Triumph in Low Gear. - As the trainee progresses to more advanced phases of training the degree of difficulty may be increased, but at each phase the initial training must begin on terrain that has a low degree of difficulty.
-This is particularly important to keep in mind when learning how to operate on inclines and slopes. - The Trainer shall demonstrate the principles covered in each phase.
+If the operator or mechanic cannot read English, it is the owner's responsibility to explain the material to the users. - The Driver's Training and Operation section provides a step by step outline of what shall be covered during training. - The trainer shall supplement the training procedures provided in the Driver's Training and Operation section with any additional instruction he deems necessary to ensure the safe operation of the Triumph.
+The Trainer should add additional instruction as necessary to provide the Trainee with additional useful information. - The trainer should supplement the presentation of material in the Driver's Training and Operation section with instruction and references to all WARNING messages that appear in the Safety Manual and machine SAFETY LABELS. - At each point where the trainee is to learn a new phase of driving the machine, the trainee MUST be provided adequate practice time to demonstrate the ability to satisfactorily control the machine while starting, stopping, turning, getting on and off, or other task described in that point before proceeding to the next phase. - Initial training should take place on a flat open area free of obstructions with the Triumph in LOW GEAR. - As the trainee progresses to more advanced phases of training the degree of difficulty may be increased, but at each phase the initial training must begin on terrain that has a low degree of difficulty.
+This is particularly important to keep in mind when learning how to operate on inclines and slopes. - The Trainer shall demonstrate the principles covered in each phase. - The Trainee shall be required to use only LOW GEAR for the first few days of unsupervised operation.